KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 product\_id
 </td>
 <td style="text-align:left;">
-product identifier.
+Product identifier.
 You can use this key to remove duplicate entries if you’re not interested in studying them.
 </td>
 </tr>